ajoline/cert-util/README.md

 # cert-utiil
-A bash script that helps newbies to OpenSSL create Certificate Authorities and signed X509 certificates.
+A bash utility to assist with OpenSSL that creates can manage multiple CA and create signed X509 certificates for that CA.

 # Certificate Generation Script